GreenYoshiX/GreenYoshiX.github.io/index.md

 1. To Dispense Hope

 There is quite a bit of disparaging news and often times people can get carried away in that.
-However, thanks to the hope that Jesus gives, we don't have to succumb to negative emotions (fear, anger, depression).
+However, thanks to the hope that Jesus gives, we don't have to succumb to negative emotions (fear, anger, depression, etc).

 2. To spread a Biblical understanding of who Jesus is and why we need Him in our lives.